 In addition to performing, Brian leads a number of workshops for students, emerging artists and interested community groups.
-Workshops last from 3-5 hours and are focused around specific topics.
 CAMP LIVE ART explores interactive performance and was developed as part of DIY 6, an initiative by the Live Art Development Agency.
-It was piloted at Colchester Arts Centre and repeated at Contact, Manchester for their Flying Solo Festival.
-A workshop on autobiography & performance is being developed for DaDa Festival in August, 2012 and a third workshop on performance intervention and ethics of performance will be led in Tromso, Stockholm, Helsinki and Tallin in August-September 2012 as part of a project by DCCC.
+It was piloted at Colchester Arts Centre and also facilitated at Contact, Manchester for their Flying Solo Festival.
+LET ME HEAR YOUR BODY TALK is a workshop on autobiography & performance which was developed for DaDa Festival at Bluecoat, Liverpool and also facilitated for HOME (Manchester), Performing Medicine at Shoreditch Town Hall (London), Limmud (Warwick) and National University of Singapore.
+A third workshop, CARPE THE MINUTA, on performance intervention and ethics of performance, was created for Ptarmigan and DCCC and facilitated in Tromso, Stockholm, Helsinki and Tallin.

-To enquire about a workshop please contact Brian
+To enquire about a workshop please be in touch.